HaMerotz LaMillion 7: Leg 9 (Nepal)

-For this leg's Double Battle, teams had to push a bicycle carrying offerings of food past several obstacles with one member of each team wearing a mask of a Hindu deity.
+For this leg's Duel, teams had to push a bicycle carrying offerings of food past several obstacles with one member of each team wearing a mask of a Hindu deity.
 At the start of the course, the team member without the mask would learn which offering belonged to which deity and fill the glasses beneath four deities at the end of the course with the correct offerings up to the line.
 The first team to fill all four glasses with the correct offerings would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 This season's final Detour was a choice between להכות (Hit) or לזהות (Identify).
 In Hit, one team member would be attached to a harness and swung by their partner to strike a gong.
 Once the gong registered a sound between 86 and 93 decibels, teams would receive their next clue.
 In Identify, one team member would don headphones while their partner listened to one of seven gongs.
 After hearing the gong, they had to recreate the sound to their partner, who then had to identify which gong was struck to receive their next clue.